-MATH 1332 Mathematics for Liberal Arts Prerequisite: Must be placed into college-level mathematics or completion of MATH 0312.
-Credit: 3 (3 lecture) Mathematics for Liberal Arts is a course designed for liberal and fine arts, nonmathematics, non-science, and non-business majors.
+MATH 1332 Mathematics for Liberal Arts

+Prerequisite: Must be placed into college-level mathematics or completion of MATH 0312.

+Mathematics for Liberal Arts is a course designed for liberal and fine arts, non-mathematics, non-science, and non-business majors.
 The course provides students with an appreciation of the history, art, beauty of mathematics in the world around us.
 Topics include an examination of sets with applications, probability, and statistics, financial management, mathematical modeling, and fundamentals of geometry and its application Core Curriculum Course.